Critical Thinking at Work: Asking the Right Questions to Get to the Truth

 • What creative thinking techniques can you use to generate ideas?

-• How many different kinds of results can you see?
+• How many techniques and results can you see or try?

 • What have others done?